Madan Mohan Malaviya: Journalistic career

-Malaviya started his journalistic career as Editor of the Hindi daily Hindostan in 1887.
+Malaviya started his journalistic career as editor of the Hindi daily Hindustan in 1887.
 Raja Rampal Singh of Kalakankar (Pratapgadh District), impressed by the speech and personality of Malaviya during the second Congress Session in Calcutta held in 1886, requested him to assume this position.

-In 1889, he became the Editor of the "Indian Opinion".
+In 1889, he became the editor of the "Indian Opinion".
 After the incorporation of "Indian Opinion" with the "Advocate" of Lucknow, Malaviya started his own Hindi weekly "Abhyudaya"(1907–1909 under his editorship).

-Malaviya's poems (sawaiyas) were published sometime in 1883–84 under the pseudonym of 'Makrand' in 'Harischandra Chandrika' magazine (published by Bharatendu Harishchandra).
+Malaviya's poems (sawaiyas) were published sometime in 1883–84 under the pseudonym of 'Makrand' in Harischandra Chandrika magazine (published by Bharatendu Harishchandra).
 His articles on religious and contemporary subjects were published in 'Hindi Pradeepa'.

 When the British government promulgated The Newspaper (Incitement to Offences) Act in 1908 and the Indian Press Act, 1910, Malaviya started a campaign against them and called for an All India Conference in Allahabad.
-He then realized the need of an English newspaper to make the campaign effective throughout the country.
-As a result, with the help of Motilal Nehru, he started an English daily the "Leader" in 1909, where he was Editor (1909–1911) and President (1911–1919).
+He then realised the need of an English newspaper to make the campaign effective throughout the country.
+As a result, with the help of Motilal Nehru, he started an English daily, the Leader, in 1909, where he was Editor (1909–1911) and President (1911–1919).

-In 1910, Malaviya started the Hindi paper 'Maryada'.
+In 1910, Malaviya started the Hindi paper Maryada.

 In 1924, Malaviya along with the help of national leaders Lala Lajpat Rai, M. R. Jayakar and industrialist Ghanshyam Das Birla, acquired The Hindustan Times and saved it from an untimely demise.
 Malaviya raised Rs.
 50,000 for the acquisition, with Birla paying most of it.
-Malaviya was the Chairman of Hindustan Times from 1924 to 1946.
+Malaviya was the chairman of Hindustan Times from 1924 to 1946.
 His efforts resulted in the launch of its Hindi edition 'Hindustan' in 1936.
 The paper is now owned by the Birla family.

 In 1933, Malaviya started Sanatana Dharma from BHU, a magazine dedicated to religious, dharmic interests.